Concerts

 Advance tickets for this concert are available now via the link to the left, and remaining tickets will be available on the door on the night.
 Directions to St Cyprian's Church can be found on our Venues page.

-We are now able to take card payments on the night (as well as payments in cash), but advance booking is recommended!
+We are able to take card payments on the night (as well as payments in cash), but advance booking is recommended!
+All seating is unreserved, and doors open at 6.45pm.

 • Levon Parikian